 Carolyn Griffiths is a senior rail professional with extensive experience spanning from shop floor technician to Board Director.
 She has established new rail systems, managing major projects in the UK and overseas, and is currently a Board Director for Irish Rail.
 Prior to this, she was Chief Inspector of the UK's Rail Accident Investigation Branch, which she created and led, during which time she reported directly to the Secretary of State for Transport.
 Cranfield University has awarded her an Honorary Doctorate for her contribution to the rail industry.

-Carolyn has been on the Engineering Council Board since 2014 and is keen to promote and further develop professional standards in engineering.
+Carolyn is the current President of the Institution of Mechanical Engineers (IMechE) and has been on the Engineering Council Board since 2014.
+She is keen to promote and further develop professional standards in engineering.

 Why would you recommend engineering as a career for women?